elenasacristan/treebooks/README.md

 In the footer there is a link to the contact us page.
 In this page the user can fill out the form to send a message to the charity.

+The charity will be able to see these messages on the admin page.

 ### Cart app